 Institute Details

-A program focused on Bel Canto in the birth city of Puccini
+A vocal retreat focused on Bel Canto in the birth city of Puccini

-You are to arrive at Pisa Gal Galilei airport (PSA) on September 9th, 2023.
-From there you will be transported to Convento dell'Angelo, Via Tramonte 2530, I-55100 Ponte a Moriano (LU).where you will be housed for the duration of your stay.
-The program fee covers accommodation, all meals, transportation to and from the airport, coaching, masterclasses, staff pianists, and facilities.
+The program fee covers accommodation, all meals, transportation to and from Lucca Train Station or Pisa Airport, coaching, masterclasses, staff pianists, and facilities.
 There are no additional charges after you arrive in Lucca.

-Scholarships are available.
-If you are interested in the program, please apply, and we can determine together if it's a good fit for your goals and how to make the program accessible.
+Partial scholarships are available.
+If you are interested in the program, please apply, and we can determine together if it's a good fit for your goals and ways to make the program accessible.

 Application

 Please complete the form below and we will be in contact with you from info@luccabelcanto.com in order to set up a call.
-In this call, you will speak with a member our team who will get to know you, answer your questions, and together you can determine if the program is a good fit for your needs.
+In this call, we will get to know you, answer your questions, and together you can determine if the program is a good fit for your needs.

 Your content has been submitted